ATP Hong Kong Open

 Dates

-The 2024 Hong Kong Open tennis tournament will take place from the 1st to the 7th of January 2024, with the tournament being played in the same week at the tournament in Maharashtra and the United Cup in Australia.
+The 2026 Hong Kong Open tennis tournament will take place from the 5th to the 11th of January 2026, with the tournament being played in the same week at the tournament in ASB Classic in New Zealand and the United Cup/Brisbane International in Australia.

 Players